Discover Ottawa Gardens By Bike

 Discover the Ottawa gardens by bike

-This year we have partnered with the amazing Garden Promenade team and created a brand new tour called “Garden Bike Tour”.
-We offer this tour every Sunday at 1:30 pm from June 30th to September 1st 2019.
+We have partnered with the amazing Garden Promenade team and created a brand new tour called “Garden Bike Tour”.
+We offer this tour every Sunday at 1:30 pm from June 30th to September 1st.
 You can ask us at Escape Bicycle Tours & Rentals to take you on a garden bike tour or you can simply take our rental bikes for a day.
 While our guides are not always garden specialists, they will bring you to some of the gardens.
 In fact, our popular tours touch on some of the gardens anyway, such as the native grass garden at the Canadian Museum of History in Gatineau.

 Ready to book a tour or a bike?
 Go directly to our website and make a reservation today.